derrick-mao/To-do-List/README.md

 ## Project Description
 ### Why?
 * Task management is a universal requirement.
 Everyone, from students to professionals rely on task management to organize thier day to day life and achieve productivity.
-We aim to create an application that   retains the use of a basic to-do list while introducing features that modern users desire, enabling them to manage thier tasks more effectively and intuitively.
+We aim to create an application that   retains the use of a basic to-do list while introducing features that modern users desire, enabling them to manage their tasks more effectively and intuitively.

 ### Tools to use